-With manufacturer-supplied figures of 250W in 8 ohms and 500W in 4 ohms, the Master 3 seems to do the doubling trick which so many audiophiles regard as something of a holy grail.
-In practice, not many amps truly do this and in all honesty, it really is not all that important.
-What is important is that the amp is stable into difficult loads and that has a lot to do with its power supply.
+With manufacturer-supplied figures of 250W in 8 ohms and 500W in 4 ohms, the Master 3 does the power doubling trick which is often seen as the holy grail in amplification.
+In practice, not many amps can claim to be able to do this.
+The doubling of power means that the power supply is very stable which allows the amp to control “difficult” speakers more easily while retaining unfettered output even in uneven impedance characteristics.
 With a total of four transformers (2 Toroidal for the current stage, 2 R-Core for the voltage stage) amounting to over 1500 watts, followed by 140,000 uF of capacitance, fed into four independent outputs with a total of 24 ON Semiconductor transistors, there is no doubt that this is a very potent amplifier.
 The manufacturer claims that this amp’s vigorous current output drives most complex loudspeakers and again I have no doubt about that.
 All the gain stages work in Class A and the power output stages work with “high idle current”, indicative of a high bias, Class A/B design.
 In use, and with the speakers that I had at hand, the amp only ever becomes hand-warm, never hot.
 The output stages have zero negative feedback and are DC-coupled, built using all discrete components, so without any Op-Amps.
 The output stages use a proprietary technology developed by Audio-GD which is referred to as “Linear Fidelity” (patent pending).
 It is not disclosed how this circuit operates precisely but the aim is to avoid distortion that normally goes hand in hand with zero feedback designs.

 Very powerful amplifiers can sometimes be the aural equivalent of a heavy luxury car with an oversized engine, meaning that they can have plenty of torque but not so much the agile behavior of a sports car.
 In other cases, very powerful amplifiers can sound overly controlled, especially when driving efficient speakers.
 Fortunately, neither of these scenarios apply to the Master 3.
 This amp is absolutely not slow and neither is it over-controlled, it really is superbly balanced.
 Although I understand that it is not possible to truly remove all forms of feedback from an amplifier design, I’ve listened to more than a couple of low-feedback designs and designs that only use local feedback.
 In general, what these bring is a naturally free-flowing sound.
 Alas, in most cases, however, I also find that the tightness of the bass and to some extent the rhythmic performance are sacrificed in the process.
 This again is something that absolutely does not happen with the Master 3.
 This amp has tight, articulate, and very fast bass.